 - Be considerate.
 We expect all our members to respect the rights of other patients.
 We also expect you to act in a way that helps the smooth running of your doctor's office, hospitals, and other offices. - Pay what you owe.
-As a plan member, you are responsible for these payments: - You must pay your plan premiums to continue being a member of our plan. - In order to be eligible for our plan, you must have Medicare Part A and Medicare Part B. For that reason, some plan members must pay a premium for Medicare Part A and most plan members must pay a premium for Medicare Part B to remain a member of the plan. - For most of your medical services or drugs covered by the plan, you must pay your share of the cost when you get the service or drug.
-This will be a copayment (a fixed amount) or coinsurance (a percentage of the total cost).
+As a plan member, you are responsible for these payments: - In order to be eligible for our plan, you must have Medicare Part A and Medicare Part B. Some plan members must pay a premium for Medicare Part A. Most plan members must pay a premium for Medicare Part B to remain a member of the plan. - For most of your medical services or drugs covered by the plan, you must pay your share of the cost when you get the service or drug.
+This will be a copayment (a fixed amount) OR coinsurance (a percentage of the total cost).
 Chapter 4 tells what you must pay for your medical services.
 Chapter 6 tells what you must pay for your Part D prescription drugs. - If you get any medical services or drugs that are not covered by our plan or by other insurance you may have, you must pay the full cost. - If you disagree with our decision to deny coverage for a service or drug, you can make an appeal.
 Please see Chapter 9 of this booklet for information about how to make an appeal. - If you are required to pay a late enrollment penalty, you must pay the penalty to keep your prescription drug coverage. - If you are required to pay the extra amount for Part D because of your yearly income, you must pay the extra amount directly to the government to remain a member of the plan. - Tell us if you move.
 If you are going to move, it's important to tell us right away.
 Call Customer Care (phone numbers are printed on the back cover of this booklet). - If you move outside of our plan service area, you cannot remain a member of our plan.
 (Chapter 1 tells about our service area.)
 We can help you figure out whether you are moving outside our service area.
 If you are leaving our service area, you will have a Special Enrollment Period when you can join any Medicare plan available in your new area.
 We can let you know if we have a plan in your new area. - If you move within our service area, we still need to know so we can keep your membership record up to date and know how to contact you. - If you move, it is also important to tell Social Security (or the Railroad Retirement Board).
 You can find phone numbers and contact information for these organizations in Chapter 2. - Call Customer Care for help if you have questions or concerns.
-We also welcome any suggestions you may have for improving our plan.
+We also welcome any suggestions you may have for improving our plan. - Phone numbers and calling hours for Customer Care are printed on the back cover of this booklet.

-- Phone numbers and calling hours for Customer Care are printed on the back cover of this booklet. - For more information on how to reach us, including our mailing address, please see Chapter 2.
+• For more information on how to reach us, including our mailing address, please see Chapter 2.

-What to do if you have a problem or complaint (coverage decisions, appeals, complaints)
+What to do if you have a problem or complaint (coverage decisions, appeals, complaints) 2019 Evidence of Coverage for MedMutual Advantage Classic HMO Chapter 9: What to do if you have a problem or complaint (coverage decisions, appeals, complaints)